happybeing/safenetwork-farming/ubuntu-build/README.md

 # Scripts to Build on Ubuntu

-**./ubuntu-build**  is part of the SAFE Network Farming repository.
+**./ubuntu-build**  is part of the SAFE Network Farming repository and contains scripts for building on Ubuntu and Debian Linux distributions.

-It contains scripts (without warranty or liability) which can be used build SAFE CLI and SAFE Vault on Ubuntu, both required for farming on SAFE Network.
+It contains scripts (without warranty or liability) which can be used build SAFE CLI and SAFE Vault, both required for farming on SAFE Network.

 For more information see the main [README.md](https://github.com/theWebalyst/safenetwork-farming#safe-network-test-farming).

-## Operating Systems
+## Operating Systems and Processor Architectures
-The scripts in this sub-directory have been tested on clean installs of Ubuntu 16.04 LTS and 18.04 LTS, and will probably work for later versions.

-## Processor Hardware
+**./ubuntu-build** contains scripts to build SAFE CLI and SAFE Vault have been tested and found to work for:

+  - **Ubuntu** 16.04 LTS and 18.04 LTS on Odroid U3+ (ARM v7 architecture)
+  - **Debian** 10.04 (Buster) on Raspbery Pi 4 (ARM v8 architecture)

-The scripts should work on any processor architecture supported by the Rustc compiler, but they were created and tested on the Odroid-U3 single board computer which uses an ARMv7 compatible processor.
+  They should also work for any processor architecture supported by the Rustc compiler.

 ## Scripts provided